BarraganD/Disaster-Response-Pipeline-Project/README.md

 1.Run the following commands in the project's root directory to set up your database and model.

-- To run ETL pipeline that cleans data and stores in database : python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+- To run ETL pipeline that cleans data and stores in database : python DATA/process_data.py DATA/disaster_messages.csv DATA/disaster_categories.csv data/DisasterResponse.db
-- To run ML pipeline that trains classifier and saves : python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+- To run ML pipeline that trains classifier and saves : python MODELS/train_classifier.py DATA/DisasterResponse.db MODELS/classifier.pkl

-2.Run the following command in the app directory to run your web app : python run.py
+2.Run the following command in the APP directory to run your web app : python run.py

 # Results
 Below are the results Disaster Response Project